 What's new with HealthEast Nurse Residency?

-HealthEast will not be hiring a Nurse Residency Cohort for August 2013.
-Please check back for information about future cohorts.
+HealthEast will not be hiring a Nurse Residency Cohort for February 2014.
+Please check back in May for information about a possible August 2014 cohort.

 About the program

 HealthEast's Nurse Residency Program helps to smoothly transition new graduates from students to successful practitioners.
 We offer an in-depth program that focuses on both classroom and clinical experience, preparing new graduates for a nursing career at HealthEast.

 The Nurse Residency Program gives participants the opportunity to find their best fit with a specific nursing unit.

 - Must apply and be hired into the one-year residency program.

 Program participants will be hired to a specific hospital (Bethesda, St. John's, St. Joseph's or Woodwinds).